ryan-truong/cse15l-lab-reports/lab-report-4-week-8.md

 And there's still some more text after that.

 [this link doesn't have a closing parenthesis for a while](https://cse.ucsd.edu/

+)

+And then there's more text
 ```

 ## What MarkdownParse Should Produce
-* Based on the commonmark preview, the only link that should be printed is `https://ucsd-cse15l-w22.github.io/` because it is the only clickable link
+* Based on the CommonMark preview, the only link that should be parsed is `https://ucsd-cse15l-w22.github.io/` because it is the only clickable link

 ## `MarkdownParseTest.java` Test Code
 ```